crescent-network/crescent/x/farming/spec/08_proposal.md

 type UpdateRequestProposal struct {
 	// plan_id specifies index of the farming plan
 	PlanId uint64
+	// name specifies the name of the plan
+	Name string
 	// farming_pool_address defines the bech32-encoded address of the farming pool FarmingPoolAddress string
 	// termination_address defines the bech32-encoded address that terminates plan